scalaqube/udemy-akka-persistence/README.md

-# udemy-akka-persistence
-The official repository for the Rock the JVM Akka Persistence with Scala course
+# The official repository for the Rock the JVM Akka Persistence with Scala course

 This repository contains the code we wrote during  [Rock the JVM's Akka Persistence with Scala](https://www.udemy.com/akka-persistence) course on Udemy.
 Unless explicitly mentioned, the code in this repository is exactly what was caught on camera.